 Business + Branding Education for Fearless Boss Ladies

-Your business needs a logo, right?
+Your business needs a logo design, right?

 Well, I’m sure you can guess my answer — that’s a big resounding YES!